mapbox/node-cpp-skel/README.md

 A skeleton for binding C++ libraries to Node.js using [Nan](https://github.com/nodejs/nan).
 This is a small, helper repository that generates a Javascript constructor called `HelloWorld`. `HelloWorld` has a number of methods to demonstrate different ways to use Nan for building particular types of functionality (i.e. asynchronous functions).

-Nan is used in many C++ => Node.js port projects, such as Node Mapnik, Node OSRM, and Node Osmium.
+Nan is used in many C++ => Node.js port projects, such as [node-mapnik](https://github.com/mapnik/node-mapnik), [node-osrm](https://github.com/Project-OSRM/node-osrm), and [node-osmium](https://github.com/osmcode/node-osmium).
 More examples of how to port C++ libraries to node can be found at [nodejs.org/api/addons.html](https://nodejs.org/api/addons.html).

 **Why port C++ to Node.js?**.
 That's a great question!
-C++ is a highly performant language that allows you to execute operations without clogging up the event loop.
+C++ is a high performance language that allows you to execute operations without clogging up the event loop.
 Node.js is single-threaded, which blocks execution.
 Even in highly optimized javascript code it may be impossible to improve performance.
 Passing heavy operations into C++ and subsequently into C++ workers can greatly improve the overall runtime of the code.

 [![Build Status](https://travis-ci.org/mapbox/node-cpp-skel.svg?branch=master)](https://travis-ci.org/mapbox/node-cpp-skel)
 [![codecov](https://codecov.io/gh/mapbox/node-cpp-skel/branch/master/graph/badge.svg)](https://codecov.io/gh/mapbox/node-cpp-skel)